 The Shard also houses London’s highest Summer garden which only recently opened.

 It’s not the cheapest afternoon tea in the capital, but the views can’t be beaten and the cocktails are truly fabulous in case you want to add some sparkle to your luxurious tea and nibbles experience.

 18. Titanic Belfast

-Northern Ireland’s award winning museum located on the slipway where the Titanic was built offers the chance to have afternoon tea 1912 style, in opulent settings with a replica of the Titanic’s famous staircase.
+Northern Ireland’s award winning museum located on the slipway where the Titanic was built offers the chance to have afternoon tea 1912 style.

 20. Longleat Safari Park